Definition

 What is ingress filtering?

 Ingress filtering is a method used by enterprises and internet service providers to prevent suspicious traffic from entering a network.
-When configured on an edge device such as a router or firewall, ingress filtering examines all inbound packets and permits or denies entry to the network based on information in the packet header.
+When configured on an edge device, such as a router or firewall, ingress filtering examines all inbound packets and permits or denies entry to the network based on information in the packet header.
 It is a form of packet filtering.

-IP spoofing and denial-of-service attack prevention
+IP spoofing and DoS attack prevention

 How ingress filtering works